rickstaa/tmux-notify/README.md

 The tmux notify script uses your shell prompt suffix to check whether a command has finished.
 It looks for the `$`, `#` and `%` suffixes by default.
 If you customise your shell to use different shell suffixes, you can add them by putting `set -g @tnotify-prompt-suffixes 'put your comma-separated bash suffix list here'` in the`.tmux.conf` file.

 Feel free to open [a pull](https://github.com/ChanderG/tmux-notify/pulls) request or [issue](https://github.com/ChanderG/tmux-notify/issues) if you think your shell prompt suffix should be included by default.

-### Enable telegram channel notifications

-To enable telegram channel notifications, put `set -g @tnotify-telegram-bot-id 'your telegram bot id'` and `set -g @tnotify-telegram-channel-id 'your channel id'` in the `.tmux.conf` config file.
-You can get your telegram bot id by creating a bot using [BotFather](https://core.telegram.org/bots#6-botfather) and your channel id by sending your channel invite link to the `@username_to_id_bot` bot.

 ## How does it work